nataliehmyers/Obelus-Gumbo/README.md

 1. [ANTLR](https://www.antlr.org/) as our parser generator

-2.  [shlex](https://docs.python.org/3/library/shlex.html) as our lexical analyzer

-3. [Python 3.7+](https://www.python.org/downloads/) as our programming language
+2. [Python 3.7+](https://www.python.org/downloads/) as our programming language

 # Instructions

-1. Run main.py
+1. TDB

 2. Enter in a valid file path (Relative file path)